Processing ......

 A planar map is a graph that can be drawn in the plane without crossing edges, together with a specification of the cyclic ordering of the edges incident to each vertex.

-This open access book focuses on the interplay between random walks on planar maps and Koebe’s circle packing theorem.
+This open access book focuses on the interplay between Random Walks on planar maps and Koebe’s circle packing theorem.
 Entirely self-contained and aimed to fully accompany a single-semester graduate course.
 Many classical proofs have been simplified and streamlined.
 Contains numerous useful exercises.

 About the Authors